-Our foremost conservation enthusiast is also cleverly disguised as our accountant.
-We don’t know any accountants anywhere who hike as much as she does, or who are as knowledgeable about all things nature.
+Our foremost conservation enthusiast is also cleverly disguised as our bookkeeper.
+We don’t know any bookkeepers anywhere who hike as much as she does, or who are as knowledgeable about all things nature.

 Our recreation initiatives are new, exciting and all kinds of In.
 The.
 Works.
-A collaborative effort between many team members, ideas are constantly flowing between us and local experts and business owners.
-We welcome collaboration.
+A collaborative effort between many team members, ideas are constantly flowing.
+Our longest running offer is our private hunting club that continues to grow.

-So, this cool little log hut is not where you would actually stay.
+So, this cool little log hut is not where our renters actually stay.
 But we love it anyway.
-We’re lucky enough to have a building expert helping us prep and manage our lodging projects.
+We’re lucky enough to have a building expert who helps us prep and manage our lodging projects.
 Plus a heavy equipment operator, and several kick-butt carpenters.

 It takes a dedicated team with a diverse skill set to run an operation like ours.
 And we are fortunate to claim the loyalty of an amazing group of people.
 Even the cattle pull their weight by helping preserve the open hills and meadows of Eldon Farms.
 And we all hold true to these guiding principles (except the cattle who are pretty much in it just for the feed):

 - Preserve the natural beauty of the land

 - Provide ways to experience nature more fully